 Setting the FlashArray “ESXi” Host Personality

-DO NOT make this change online.
+For FlashArrays running 5.3.6 or earlier, DO NOT make this change online.
 If an ESXi host is running VMs on the array you are setting the host personality on, data unavailability can occur.
 A fabric logout and login may occur and accidental PDL can occur.
 To avoid this possibility, only set this personality on hosts that are in maintenance mode or are not actively using that array.
+If the FlashArray is running 5.3.7 or later the ESXi host personality can be set online.

 In Purity 5.1 and later, there is a new host personality type for VMware ESXi hosts.
 Changing a host personality on a host object on the FlashArray causes the array to change some of its behavior for specific host types.

 In general, we endeavor inside of Purity to automatically behave in the correct way without specific configuration changes.
-Due to a variety of host types supported and varying requirements (a good example is SCSI interaction for features like ActiveCluster) a manual configuration was required.
+Due to a variety of host types supported and varying requirements (a good example is SCSI interaction for features like ActiveCluster & ActiveDR) a manual configuration was required.

 In Purity 5.1, it is recommended to enable the “ESXi” host personality for all host objects that represent ESXi hosts.